Navid200/xDrip/docs/Nightscout/noip_com.md

 Select "Free Sign Up" instead of "Get Enhanced".
 ![](./images/noipFree.png)

-Wait for the email and "Confirm Account" before you proceed.
+Wait for the email and "Confirm Account".
+Log out and log back in to confirm that everything works fine with it.